 Annual OECD Guidance Due Diligence Report

 NPM Silmet OÜ’s (NPM Silmet) owns a smelting and refining facility in Sillamäe, Estonia.
 This operation, known as NPM Silmet, is one of the biggest, rare metal and rare earth metal producers in Europe.
-Manufacturing operations at the facility, which employs about 500 people, includes several factories that conduct the following operations: Rare metals production (Tantalum, Niobium) and rare earth metals separation.
+Manufacturing operations at the facility, which employs about 350 people, includes several factories that conduct the following operations: rare metals production (Tantalum, Niobium) and rare earth metals separation.
 NPM Silmet’s Tantalum is sold primarily in a metal form to the alloy industry.

 NPM Silmet works only with approved suppliers to assure all tantalum-containing material they receive is conformant with the Responsible Mineral Initiative’s (RMI’s) Responsible Minerals Assurance Process (RMAP) protocol.

 NPM Silmet, RMAP CID 001200, undergoes an annual RMAP assessment.
-Our most recent assessment covered the period of 01.11.2020-31.01.2022.
-This report covers our operations during this assessment period 01.02.2022-31.03.2023.
-The last RMAP assessment of the facility was on the 20th of April 2022 and conducted by Arche Advisors.
+This report covers our operations during this assessment period April 1, 2023 to May 31, 2024.
+The last RMAP assessment of the facility was on the 15-16th May 2023 and conducted by BDO.
+The summary report is public and can be found on the RMI website: http://www.responsiblemineralsinitiative.org/tantalum-conformant-smelters/

 NPM Silmet’s Conflict Minerals Sourcing Policy conforms with RMAP and can be accessed here.